gamingwithevets/sneky/README.md

 After that, run `main.py` to start the game!
 NOTE: The game only supports Windows, due to the game saving in %LOCALAPPDATA%, which is not present in Linux.
 ## Building a Binary
-If you want to build your own binary, especially for versions older than `v1.0.0b`, first, of course, you need to clone the repo.
+If you want to build your own binary of this version as well, first, of course, you need to clone the repo.
 In addition to Pygame and Python, you need Pyinstaller.
 To install it, just use `pip install pyinstaller`.

 Making a command of your own takes some time, so run this command in the root directory of the repo.